MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-lookupiconidfromdirectoryex.md

 Searches through icon (<b>RT_GROUP_ICON</b>) or cursor (<b>RT_GROUP_CURSOR</b>) resource data for the icon or cursor that best fits the current display device.

+If more than one image exists in resource group, this method uses the following criteria to choose an image:
+-   The image closest in size to the requested size is chosen.
+-   If two or more images of that size are present, the one that matches the color depth of the display is chosen.
+-   If no images exactly match the color depth of the display, the image with the greatest color depth that does not exceed the color depth of the display is chosen.
+If all exceed the color depth, the one with the lowest color depth is chosen.

 ## -parameters

 ### -param presbits [in]